IceDynamix/osu-lazer-local-profile/README.md

 `dotnet run <lazer dir> <osu/taiko/catch/mania>`

-if you include an [api key for osu daily](https://github.com/Adrriii/osudaily-api/wiki) then it will also retrieve the estimated rank for you
+if you include an [api key for osu daily](https://github.com/Adrriii/osudaily-api/wiki) in `./osu-daily-api-key.txt` then it will also retrieve the estimated rank for you

 ![rider64_2022-12-16_11-53-56](https://user-images.githubusercontent.com/22303902/208084045-197894b9-cd5d-4928-9631-c13db6bd7bcf.png)